Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Convergence Rate Computation

 \paragraph{Computation.} During validation, we record the per-token cross-entropy loss $\mathcal{L}_r(t)$ separately for each masking-ratio bin $r$, weighted by token count.
 We estimate $\eta_r$ by fitting a linear model to $\ln \mathcal{L}_r$ within each training stage via least-squares regression: Training is divided into geometrically spaced stages (16K--32K, 32K--64K, 64K--128K, 128K--256K steps) so that later stages, where loss changes more slowly, use proportionally longer windows.

 \paragraph{Interpretation.} By the chain rule, $\eta_r = -(1/\mathcal{L}_r) \cdot d\mathcal{L}_r/dt$ measures the \emph{fractional} rate of loss decrease per step, independent of the absolute loss magnitude.
 This allows comparison across bins with different loss scales.
-Since different bins have different irreducible loss floors, $\eta_r$ describes optimization speed rather than task importance; the perplexity results in \S\ref{sec:dynamic} independently validate the conclusion.
+Since different bins have different irreducible loss floors, $\eta_r$ describes optimization speed rather than task importance.
+In particular, a bin with a smaller absolute loss tends to show a larger fractional rate for the same absolute improvement, so ``learns faster'' in this sense should not be read as ``is more important''.
+The scheduler comparison in \S\ref{sec:dynamic} is what independently establishes that allocating capacity to low-mask-ratio steps improves end-task perplexity.